 The inland is full of National Parks, waterfalls, hiking and mountain bike treks.
+These activities provide cheap family days out in Wales.
 North Wales is alive and certainly one of the most picturesque places we have ever been.
 There are plenty of things to do in North Wales.
 North Wales is here and ready to greet all with its tourist attractions, history, natural wonders and famous places to see in Wales

 The Great Orme – Places to visit in North Wales

 Located on a prominent headland on the north coast of Wales, next to the town of Llandudno is The Great Orme.
 The Great Orme is run as a nature reserve with numerous walking tracks and wildlife such as mountain goats present.
 On top of The Great Orme, you will find amazing views of the Welsh Coastline in either direction.
 The summit at The Great Orme has a visitor’s centre where you can eat and have a coffee.
-The Great Orme also has a cable car that runs from the summit down to Llandudno and back.
-It is an amazing trip down with some mighty views as you approach the famous Llandudno pier.
+The Great Orme has a station for the Llandudno cable car.
+The Llandudno cable car runs for a little over 1.6 kilometres.
+It is an amazing with some mighty views as you approach the famous Llandudno Pier.
+Opened on 30 June 1969 as the longest passenger cable car system in Britain, the Llandudno cable car is must do experience.

 Family Travel Tip: At the summit, there is mini golf and a playground for the kids to have some fun with.
 Our kids really loved the Cable car it was a real highlight for them.